RanAlmagor/Cpp-Core-Concepts/Polymorphic-Banking-System/Readme.md

 ## 🏗️ System Architecture (UML)

 The diagram illustrates the inheritance hierarchy and the dependency on custom exceptions.
-Note that transaction methods return `void` and rely on the stack unwinding mechanism for error reporting.
+Note that transaction methods rely on the stack unwinding mechanism for error reporting rather than boolean return flags.

 ```mermaid
 classDiagram